-The grant will be a non-repayable rebate to help full-time Ontario students offset tuition costs for up to 4 years.
-The grant will be worth 30 per cent of average tuition fees for first-entry non-professional programs and will increase each year as tuition rises.
-The grant will be worth $800 for university students and $365 for college students for this winter term.
+The grant is a non-repayable rebate to help full-time Ontario students offset tuition costs for up to 4 years.
+The grant is worth 30 per cent of average tuition fees for first-entry non-professional programs and will increase each year as tuition rises.
+The grant is worth $890 for university students and $410 for college students per academic term.

 You are eligible for the grant if you meet all of the following criteria: